mike14747/next-with-auth/README.md

 ### Todos

 -   The **registerNewUser** serverless function in user.js needs to be converted from mysql to mongodb.
--   Need to add the following serverless functions in user.js: **forgotUsername** and **resetPassword**. (they have been added, but aren't working yet)
+-   Need to add a **api/user/update-password** route for using the reset password link.
--   Figure out the issue with nodemailer.
-I'm getting this error: "Error: invalid_grant: Bad Request".
+-   Fix the **/users/[_id.js]/change-password** route to not use a token.
+This means I'm going to need a separate serverless function for updating your password via the reset-password link and updating it from within your profile... plus I'll need to get the api route working that updates your password via the reset-password link.